 Eliminating Passive Speech

 We made her message concise, authoritative, yet warm.
 We gave her an “executive” vocal presence.
 Her relationship with her boss has improved markedly.
 They get along better, and he doesn’t micromanage her anymore.
-In fact, he often requests her opinion early in his decision-making process.
+Now, he often requests her opinion early in his decision-making process.

 Concise = Strong

-I was working with an amazing marketing firm helping them to get more business by training their marketers to be more persuasive during client meetings.
-One genius designer was roleplaying with me how he was going to give his deck to his prospective client.
-He started by talking about his education & experience as well of that of his team.
+I was working with an amazing marketing firm, helping them to get more business by training their marketers to be more persuasive during client meetings.
+One genius designer was role-playing with me how he was going to present his deck to his prospective client.
+He started by talking about his education & experience as well as that of his team.
 As impressive as it was, it’s not going to convince the firm to hire them.
 We reorganized his message to be more client centered, solution-oriented.
 And more concise.
 It was magic!
-He got it immediately & was able to apply it to his life straight-away.
+He embraced it immediately & was able to apply it to his life straight-away.
 And they got the client!
 Easy Peasy.

 Find Your True Voice

 As a result of speaking better, each of these clients has an easier, more productive life.
 They don’t dread meetings where they have to give bad news.
-They don’t fear asking for a raise (so they do!) and they’re super comfortable making sales & speaking in front of an audience.
-What’s it costing you not to find your true voice?
+They aren’t afraid asking for a raise (so they do!), and they’re super comfortable making sales & speaking in front of an audience.
+What’s does it cost you not to find your true voice?

-The first step is to be completely & utterly relaxed.
+The first step is to be entirely & utterly relaxed.
 What does this do?
 It helps you to keep your throat open so the air can resonate fully.
-This results in an authoritative, yet warm sounding voice.
+Being relaxed results in an authoritative, yet warm sounding voice.
 One trick to learn how to be habitually relaxed is to do tensing & releasing exercises.

 focus on the tension,